-Check the labels on any emergency food to see how long it says the food is good for, as some have shorter expiration dates than others.
-There are some that are good for 10 years, while others are as long as 25 years.
+Check the labels on any emergency food to see how long it says the food is good, as some have shorter expiration dates than others.
+For example, there are some that are good for 10 years, while others are good for as long as 25 years.

-What else should be in a emergency kit besides food and water?
+What else should be in an emergency kit besides food and water?

 Other items that you should keep on hand for an emergency include flashlights, batteries, a radio, matches, candles, medications, first aid supplies, blankets, and pet food for the furry kids in the family.

 Why Trust The Spruce Eats?